arangodb/docs/3.6/deployment-kubernetes-deployment-resource.md

 ### `spec.metrics.enabled: bool`

-If this is set to `true`, the operator runs a sidecar container for every DBserver pod and every coordinator pod.
+If this is set to `true`, the operator runs a sidecar container for every DB-Server pod and every coordinator pod.
 The sidecar container runs the ArangoDB-exporter and exposes metrics of the corresponding `arangod` instance in Prometheus format on port 9101 under path `/metrics`.
 You also have to specify a string for `spec.metrics.image`, which is the